 If you’re ready for a creative challenge and have been thinking that you’d really like to explore storytelling in depth, the 7-session Art of Personal Narrative is the perfect opportunity to discover, craft, and tell your story to a live audience.
 Portland Story Theater’s Art of Personal Narrative workshop gives participants an opportunity to discover and craft a personal story and deliver it in its true form: raw, fresh, revealing.
 Every participant will perform a 10-12-minute story before a live audience at an Urban Tellers show.
 This is a modern take on an ancient tradition: personal narrative, spoken straight from the heart.
 Only six (6) adults (21+) are eligible to participate in each workshop.
 The 3:1 teacher-student ratio allows for a great deal of individual attention and is a reflection of our commitment to your success.

 There are no prerequisites for this workshop, all you need is a desire to tell your personal story.

 Please let us know if you require a disability accommodation before registering.

 Due to Covid, all workshops are postponed until further notice so be sure you are on our mailing list to stay up-to-date on notifications about these workshops.

 Registration guarantees your place

 BEFORE calling 503-284-2226 for registration details and information, check below to make sure that you meet all of the prerequisites for this workshop.

-PAYMENT POLICY Full payment of $250 is expected when registering unless you are applying to participate in the immigrant and refugee edition, which is free to participants.
+PAYMENT POLICY Full payment of $475 is expected when registering.
+Payment arrangements can be made and some limited scholarships are available.
 Please note that Portland Story Theater does not give refunds (full or partial) for voluntary withdrawal from the class.